Control Data Corporation: 6600 design

+6600 release

+In 1963, CDC introduced the CDC 6600 mainframe computer.
+It out-performed its competition by roughly ten times.
+When CDC sold over 100 6600's at $8 million ($ million in dollars) each; it was considered a supercomputer.

 The 6600 had a 100ns, transistor-based CPU (Central Processing Unit) with multiple asynchronous functional units, using 10 logical, external I/O processors to off-load many common tasks and core memory.
 That way, the CPU could devote all of its time and circuitry to processing actual data, while the other controllers dealt with the mundane tasks like punching cards and running disk drives.
 Using late-model compilers, the machine attained a standard mathematical operations rate of 500 kiloFLOPS, but handcrafted assembly managed to deliver approximately 1 megaFLOPS.

+Lawrence A. Liddiard and E. James Mundstock at the University of Minnesota developed a FORTRAN compiler, known as MNF (Minnesota FORTRAN), in 1970 for the 6600.

+CDC 6400 and 6500

-A simpler, albeit much slower and less expensive version, implemented using a more traditional serial processor design rather than the 6600's parallel functional units, was released as the CDC 6400, and a two-processor version of the 6400 is called the CDC 6500.
+CDC unveiled the CDC 6400 mainframe computer in 1966.
+It was a simpler, slower version of the CDC 6600 that was less expensive.
+The 6400 used a more traditional serial processor design rather than the 6600's parallel functional units.
+A two-processor version of the 6400, labeled the CDC 6500, was later released.

-A FORTRAN compiler, known as MNF (Minnesota FORTRAN), was developed by Lawrence A. Liddiard and E. James Mundstock at the University of Minnesota for the 6600.

-After the delivery of the 6600 IBM took notice of this new company.
-In 1965 IBM started an effort to build a machine that would be faster than the 6600, the ACS-1.
-Two hundred people were gathered on the U.S. West Coast to work on the project, away from corporate prodding, in an attempt to mirror Cray's off-site lab.
-The project produced interesting computer architecture and technology, but it was not compatible with IBM's hugely successful System/360 line of computers.
-The engineers were directed to make it 360-compatible, but that compromised its performance.
-The ACS was canceled in 1969, without ever being produced for customers.
-Many of the engineers left the company, leading to a brain-drain in IBM's high-performance departments.